PRayno/CasAuthBundle/README.md

 # CasAuthBundle
-Basic CAS (SSO) authenticator for Symfony 3
+Basic CAS (SSO) authenticator for Symfony 3 and 4

-This bundle provides a -very- basic CAS (http://jasig.github.io/cas/4.1.x/index.html) authentication client for Symfony 3.
+This bundle provides a -very- basic CAS (http://jasig.github.io/cas/4.1.x/index.html) authentication client for Symfony 3 and 4.

 ## Installation